 Read the second part of this series, Organizational change management and project success: Part 2.

-Why not register for the supporting webinar, ‘How Organizational Change Management will stop your projects failing’ presented by Karen Ferris on the 20 April, 9.00am BST.
+Watch a recording of the supporting webinar, ‘How Organizational Change Management will stop your projects failing’ presented by Karen Ferris in April 2017.

 Read more AXELOS Blog Posts from Karen Ferris